thunkable/docs-thunkable-com/ios/publish.md

 ### 5 / Follow the instructions on iTunesConnect to submit your app for review

-Fill in all required App Information including Privacy Policy url, Screenshots for iPhone and iPad \(if relevant\), Promotional Text, Description, App Store Icon.
+Fill in all required App Information including your Privacy Policy url, Screenshots for iPhone and iPad \(if relevant\), Promotional Text, Description, App Store Icon.

 You'll have to select the Build version.